 It’s well-intentioned but wrong.
 A lot of plastics labelled biodegradable, like shopping bags, will only break down in temperatures of 50C [122F] and that is not the ocean.
 They are also not buoyant, so they’re going to sink, so they’re not going to be exposed to UV and break down.

-And adding to the abysmal miasma is that some of the additives that help make biodegradable plastics break down make it harder to recycle, and are potentially harmful to the natural environment.
+And adding to the abysmal miasma is that some of the additives that help make biodegradable plastics break down making it harder to recycle, and are potentially harmful to the natural environment.

 “Warnings of what was happening were reported in the scientific literature in the early 1970s, with little reaction from much of the scientific community.”